Lubna-AlAmri/markov-chains-differential-expression-analysis/README.md

 # markov-chains-differential-expression-analysis

+**View the rendered HTML report:** [Markov Chains Analysis](https://lubna-alamri.github.io/markov-chains-differential-expression-analysis/Markov%20chains.html)

 ## DataSet

 **File Name:** assess_data_1224 (1).Rdata

 **Usage:** Make sure that the dataset is in the same folder as the RMD file before running the code.

 ## Files in This Repository
-'Markov chains.html' -> Final HTML report
+- `Markov chains.html` - Final HTML report

-'Markov chains.Rmd' -> Main R Markdown file
+- `Markov chains.Rmd` - Main R Markdown file

-'assess_data_1224 (1).Rdata' -> Data used in the analysis
+- `assess_data_1224 (1).Rdata` - Data used in the analysis

 ## Project Description
 This repository demonstrates advanced statistical modeling techniques applied to healthcare data and genomic expression analysis.
 It showcases two complementary analyses: